CyDevLabs/Underwater-Mine-Warfare-/README.md

-# Ongoing Mini-Research-Project based on Deep Learning applied to Underwater Mine Warfare
+# [In Progress] Mini-Research-Project based on Deep Learning applied to Underwater Mine Warfare
 Deep Learning applied to Underwater Mine Warfare